-Another 20 words (1 lines of text) are included under the topic Early lanphere Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early lanphere Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lanphere family

 By 1643 there were only about 300 people in Quebec.
 Since immigration was slow, early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name lanphere has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name lanphere were Jean Pierre, aged 20, who settled in Louisiana in 1719; Dominick Pierre, aged 28, who came to New Orleans in 1820; Noel Pierre, aged 26, who arrived in New Orleans in 1821.

 Contemporary Notables of the name lanphere (post 1700)

 - Donald Gale "Don" Lanphere (1928-2003), American jazz tenor and soprano saxophonist from Wenatchee, Washington who worked with Fats Navarro (1948), Woody Herman (1949), Claude Thornhill, Sonny Dunham, Billy May and Charlie Barnet and others